 From health promotion and disease prevention through advising on lifestyle choices, the duties of a family nurse practitioner are wide-ranging and require a vast knowledge base.

 Designed for professional nurses seeking to start the next stage of their careers as nurse practitioners, this online program can open the door to many diverse career paths.

-The role of a Family Nurse Practitioner has expanded greatly over the past decade.
-As the healthcare industry adapts to the modern world, a healthcare provider crisis has developed, with fewer physicians and more patients requiring care.
-Nurse practitioners are required to fill that gap.
-After completing the MSN in Family NP online program, students can serve as a primary care provider and bring a sense of stability in the lives of their patients.
+After completing the MSN in Family NP online program, graduates can serve as a primary care provider and bring a sense of stability in the lives of their patients.

 Given the scope of knowledge possessed by a family nurse practitioner, careers are available in many different settings, including:

 “As a mom of four children, a flexible online education was the best choice.
 I chose the University of Cincinnati because it allowed me to set up my clinicals close to home.
 I was pleasantly surprised by the experience.
 The faculty made time to meet with me one-on-one using Skype and I could schedule time with proctors for my tests.”